What can unitary sequences tell us about multi-time physics?: Background: Quantum Stochastic Processes

-Each time has an associated output ($\mathfrak{o}$) and input ($\mathfrak{i}$) leg from the process.
+All non-Markovian quantum stochastic processes are fully describable under the process tensor framework~\cite{Pollock2018a, Milz2021PRXQ}.
+More general processes with, e.g., indefinite causal orders, can employ the process matrix formalism~\cite{Shrapnel_2018}.
+Importantly, given the process tensor, one can compute many of its properties, e.g. different notions of non-Markovianity (memory length strength), temporal entanglement to certify the quantum nature of the environment, and the purity and entropies of the process to gauge the level of noisiness of the process.
+We briefly outline the structural properties of the process tensor below and how might we detect non-Markovianity and temporal entanglement.

 If the dynamical process is non-Markovian, then the system-environment interactions will distribute temporal correlations as spatial correlations between different legs of the process tensor.
-These correlations may then be probed using any number of established quantum or classical many body tools.
+These correlations may then be probed using any number of established quantum or classical many-body tools.
 In Figure~\ref{fig:choi_reps}b we have depicted these correlations in red.
-Correlations between consecutive $\mathfrak{i}/\mathfrak{o}$ legs (presented in black) are expected to be very high for nearly-unitary processes, and do not constitute a measure of non-Markovianity.
-In this vein, it can be shown that a process is Markovian if and only if it can be expressed in the form~\cite{Pollock2018}:
+In full generality, the process tensor can be expanded in terms of a family of CP maps as